stepanenko/rust-info/02_performance/readme.md

 ## Using Apache Benchmarking:

-Only works in mac or linux.
+Works only on mac and linux.

-In Terminal run `ab -c 50 -n 500 localhost:3000` (or whatever your url is)
+In Terminal run `ab -c 10 -n 100 localhost:3000/` (or whatever your url is)

 `-c` concurrency  Number of multiple requests to make at a time